kirby-b/Godot-Platformer/docs/DOCUMENTATION.md

 2. For anything you want to just follow the camera, use a canvas layer.
 3. Use terrains for making levels and drawing maps.
 It is so much easier than placing each individual block
 4. Using an animated sprite is easier than changing a sprite mid game.
+5. For the way I respawn the character, using "owner" doesnt work very well and should be replaced with "get_tree().current_scene".
+This was found while making the gun
-5. You can set the camera limits by clicking on the limit in the camera2d node.
+6. You can set the camera limits by clicking on the limit in the camera2d node.
 I know this sounds obvious, but it took me to long to realize and I dont want others to do the same.
-6. A nice way to make enemies that bounce back and forth is to have two solid objects outside the camera border and have the enemy bounce back and forth between them.
+7. A nice way to make enemies that bounce back and forth is to have two solid objects outside the camera border and have the enemy bounce back and forth between them.
 I did this with my bird enemies that are not on rails.
-7. Dont rely on the tutorials entirely, you have to do your own learning and reading.
+8. Dont rely on the tutorials entirely, you have to do your own learning and reading.
 If you dont, you just end up in a spiral of not knowing what is going on.
-8. Read the freaking documentation.
+9. Read the freaking documentation.
 If you learn to read documentation it is going to be 100% more useful than any tutorial.